Menu Close

 Guidelines:

 1. All entries must be rendered in color (full color or two-color).
-Preferably, entries will be created in a design software package such as Illustrator, or Photoshop.
-However, contestants are permitted to use equivalent open-source software such as Inkscape, Gimp, etc. Licensed software such as the Corel suite, Affinity Designer, Affinity Photo, etc. is also acceptable.
-Entries may also be hand-drawn, painted or rendered in colored pencils or markers.
+Preferably, entries will be created in a design software package such as Illustrator or Photoshop.
+However, contestants are permitted to use equivalent open-source software such as Inkscape, Gimp, etc. Licensed software such as the Corel suite, Affinity Designer, Affinity Photo, etc., is also acceptable.
+Entries may also be hand-drawn, painted, or rendered in colored pencils or markers.

-2. All entries should be submitted on a single 8.5″x11″ page with two sizes: 7″ and 1-1/2″.
-Both sizes must be identical.
-A copy for judging must be turned in at registration Thursday.
-The larger 7″ version is for showing greater detail.
-The smaller 1-1/2″ version is to show what the actual pin will look like at pin size.
-The larger version must be 7″ wide or 7″ tall on its largest dimension for judging.
+2. The larger 7″ version shows greater detail.
+The smaller 1-1/2″ version shows what the pin will look like at that size.
+The larger version must be 7″ wide or 7″ tall, whichever is larger, for judging.
 The smaller version must be 1-1/2″ wide or 1-1/2″ tall on its largest dimension to show how the actual pin will look at pin size.
 Deductions will be taken for each size version as follows: Every 1/4″ over or under on the 7″ version and every 1/8″ over or under on the 1-1/2″ version.
 Wording on the pin must reference the name of the State, the year, and SkillsUSA.
 Note that both sizes should be readable, but especially at the 1-1/2″ actual pin size.
-Your contestant number must be placed on your submitted artwork.
 The SkillsUSA emblem or SkillsUSA logo (or elements of either) should not appear on the pin.
-The name SkillsUSA must be used and the proper spelling must be as shown (SkillsUSA is one word; accurate use of capitalization is required to represent the brand’s standards.)
+The name SkillsUSA must be used, and the proper spelling must be as shown (SkillsUSA is one word; accurate use of capitalization is required to represent the brand’s standards.)

 4. Designs that violate copyright laws are subject to elimination.

-Additional Information: Designs are for 2024
+Additional Information: Designs are for 2027

 Required Equipment: Middle School Conference winners are included in this competition